newatoms/beta/_private/customers/stby/posts-and-research/clients-revisited.md/past-client-revisited.md

 * How and why did you decide to work with STBY?
 * How did you experience the process?
 * Can you point out some important lessons learned that helped with the improvement of your product or service?
-* Do you still notice the effects of what STBY did?
+* Do you still benefit from what STBY did?